akshata29/agents/deep_research_app/README.md

 ### Adding New Agents

-1. Define agent in `framework/agents/`
+1. Create a subclass of `agent_framework.BaseAgent` (e.g., in `backend/app/agents/`)
-2. Register in `framework/core/registry.py`
+2. Register it inside `setup_research_agents` within `backend/app/main.py`
-3. Add to workflow YAML
+3. Wire the agent into the workflow (YAML tasks or programmatic orchestration)
-4. Update frontend types if needed
+4. Update frontend types if the response schema changes

 ### Modifying Workflow

-1. Edit `framework/examples/workflows/deep_research.yaml`
+1. Edit `workflows/deep_research.yaml`
 2. Add/modify tasks and dependencies
 3. Update variables as needed
 4. Restart backend